-Medical services provided to Medicare beneficiaries in assisted living facilities will be paid for by Medicare.
-These services can include home health aides, physical therapy, occupational therapy, and speech therapy.
+Medicare will pay for medical services provided to Medicare beneficiaries in assisted living facilities.
+These services include home health aides, physical therapy, occupational therapy, and speech therapy.

 Suppose you require medical treatment at an assisted living facility.
 In that case, your doctor must submit a referral to a Medicare-authorized home health agency.
 The home health agency will submit the necessary care and the claim to Medicare.

 If you’re searching for assistance paying for assisted living, there are a few alternatives: